Filter by Category

 Participants are encouraged to be in a resting position.
 Best if on the floor with a yoga mat or a portable reclining chair but sitting up also works.
 Many enjoy having a light sheet or blanket to place over them.

 Simply rest with eyes closed and listen as the practitioner plays a variety of instruments and you “bathe” in the soothing sounds and vibrations.
 Sound frequencies slow down the brain waves to a deeply restorative state which activates the body’s system of self-healing.
 Crystal bowls are tuned to chakras as well as the tuning forks.
-The gong, bowls and tuning forks helps release tension in the body and stimulates the glandular and nervous system.
+The gong, harp, bowls and tuning forks helps release tension in the body and stimulates the glandular and nervous system.
 Vocal chanting sometimes is added which further releases stagnant energy of the organs and as in singing lifts our spirit.
 As in humming and sound frequency, nitric oxide is release and enhances our cellular state within.

 Sharon has been on her journey since 2000, trained in Woodstock, NY with Master trainers of Sound and Frequency.
 She is a Qigong Practitioner, Senior Trainer of IIQTC Tai Chi Easy Leader, certified in various Tai Chi Health forms, Master Reiki and energy healer, and completed studies in MBSR (Mindfulness Based Stress Reduction)